 These finalists will be judged on diagnostic acumen, determination of vital signs, and consumer experience as well as baseline standards set by the judging panel.
 The teams’ devices must correctly identify medical conditions in pre-selected pools of consumers whose diagnoses have been verified by physicians.
 Consumers selected may have no, one, or multiple conditions from the list of thirteen health conditions each team has defined.
 The device that most accurately assesses consumers’ conditions will ultimately be named the winner and walk away with $6 million for best in category.
 The runner-up will receive $2 million, with either team winning an additional $1 million for the device that most accurately measures vital signs.
 The remaining $1 million that’s part of the $10 million total prize was given as a milestone award after the qualifying round.

-Dynamical Biomarkers, led by Dr. Chung-Kang Peng, Co-Director of the Rey Institute for Nonlinear Dynamics in Medicine at the Beth Israel Deaconess Medical Center of Harvard Medical School, envisions that the team’s Tricorder device could reduce the cost of Taiwan’s universal health care as well as provide health assistance to people living in rural areas of China.
+Dynamical Biomarkers, led by Dr. Chung-Kang Peng, Co-Director of the Rey Institute for Nonlinear Dynamics in Medicine at the Beth Israel Deaconess Medical Center of Harvard Medical School, envisions that the team’s Tricorder device could reduce the cost of Taiwan’s universal health care as well as provide health assistance to people living in rural areas of China and also Home Care Assistance to people who need it.
 The team’s modular device can be wirelessly connected to a smartphone to enable consumers to easily carry out specific tests to determine their diagnosis.

 Basil Leaf Technologies, led by brothers George Harris and Dr. Basil Harris, have developed a device termed “DxtER” that uses a collection of non-invasive components that are wirelessly connected to a mobile device.
 The brothers hope that their device will empower individuals to take control of their personal health.
 Both teams have incorporated innovative artificial intelligence and dynamic sensing systems to create a user-friendly device capable of diagnosing consumers’ conditions in the comfort of their own homes.